 Thanks to…

-We provide a postal service to listeners in the borough thanks to funding from a number of Community First Panels, the Tipton Tree of Light fund (from Tipton Civic Society) and the West Bromwich Community Chest Fund.
-Other funding has come from Healthy Sandwell Micro Grants.
+We provide a postal service to listeners in the borough thanks to the Tipton Tree of Light fund (from Tipton Civic Society) and generous donations from our friends and listeners.
+Other funding came from a number of Community First Panels, the West Bromwich Community Chest Fund and Healthy Sandwell Micro Grants.

 Thanks to the Editor of Express & Star papers and Sandwell Council for permission to use news items.
 A big thank you to Infosound for allowing talking newspapers to use their articles free of charge.